Careful!

 Waiting for the dataplane to be ready

-By default, containers start in any order, so an app container can start even though a dataplane container might not be ready to receive traffic.
+By default, containers start in arbitrary order, so an app container can start even though the sidecar container might not be ready to receive traffic.

 Making initial requests, such as connecting to a database, can fail for a brief period after the pod starts.